The Heptanesian poetry of the 19th century

 Introduction

 This study focuses on two separate issues associated with the Heptanesian poetry school of the 19th century.
-For those unfamiliar with the term, the Heptanesian School comprises a group of 19th century Greek-speaking scholars, writers and artists, who were active in the Ionian islands during the early years of the newly-funded Greek state.
-Some of its representatives were born before the beginning of the Greek War of Independence in 1821, while it needs to be stressed that all of them grew up on foreign (non-Greek) territories.
+For those unfamiliar with the term, the Heptanesian School comprises a group of 19th-century Greek-speaking scholars, writers, and artists who were active in the Ionian Islands during the early years of the newly funded Greek state.
+Some of its representatives were born before the Greek War of Independence in 1821, while it should be stressed that all of them grew up in foreign (non-Greek) territories.

-For historical reference, the Ionian islands were under Venetian rule until 1797; they switched to French, Russian, French again, and finally British hands during the course of the Napoleonic Wars; they formed a semi-independent British protectorate between 1815 and 1864 know as the United States of the Ionian Islands; and finally, in 1864 they were united with the Kingdom of Greece.
-It is important to note that the Ionian islands never came under Ottoman rule and the representatives of the Heptanesian School never witnessed Ottoman oppression as this occurred in parts of Mainland Greece during the same period.
+For historical reference, the Ionian islands were under Venetian rule until 1797; they switched to French, Russian, and French again, and finally British hands during the course of the Napoleonic Wars; they formed a semi-independent British protectorate between 1815 and 1864 known as the United States of the Ionian Islands; and finally, in 1864, they were united with the Kingdom of Greece.
+It is important to note that the Ionian Islands never came under Ottoman rule, and the representatives of the Heptanesian School never witnessed Ottoman oppression, unlike in parts of Mainland Greece during the same period.

-The first issue discussed in this study is the thematology and morphological characteristics of Heptanesian poetry, and its connection with the broader tendencies in Heptanesian literature of this period.
+The first issue discussed in this study is the thematology and morphological characteristics of Heptanesian poetry and their connection to the broader tendencies in Heptanesian literature of this period.
 After a general introduction to those characteristics, the paper focuses on three texts: excerpts 1 and 3 from the second draft of The Free Besieged (Οι Ελεύθεροι Πολιορκημένοι) by Dionysios Solomos (1798-1857); the poem The Oath (Ο Όρκος) by Gerasimos Markoras (1826-1911); and the poem Foteinos (Φωτεινός = Bright) by Aristotelis Valaoritis (1824-1879).

-The final section of this study concludes on the work of the three Heptanesian poets and comments on their perception of contemporary prototypes.
-Furthermore, it summarises the popular views among the representatives of the Heptanesian School in relation to what they viewed as the homeland’s foreign enemy.
+The final section of this study concludes with a discussion of the work of the three Heptanesian poets and their perception of contemporary prototypes.
+Furthermore, it summarises the popular views among representatives of the Heptanesian School regarding the homeland’s foreign enemy.

 The general characteristics of Heptanesian poetry

-The Heptanesian poetry of the 19th century is characterised by a plethora of influences from traditions of the Greek mainland and from Western Europe.
-There is an Italian influence in pre-Romantic elements, which associate with early Neoclassicism of the 18th century.
-The German influence is noted in idealistic elements, which associate with 19th century Romanticism.
-The ideas of patriotism and liberalism, which form the core of Heptanesian poetry, most likely associate with early Romanticism and ideas that pre-existed the French Revolution of 1789 (Garantoudis 2000, 42).
+The Heptanesian poetry of the 19th century is characterised by a plethora of influences from Greek mainland traditions and Western Europe.
+There is an Italian influence in pre-Romantic elements, associated with early 18th-century Neoclassicism.
+The German influence is evident in idealistic elements associated with 19th-century Romanticism.
+The ideas of patriotism and liberalism, which form the core of Heptanesian poetry, are most likely associated with early Romanticism and ideas that pre-existed the French Revolution of 1789 (Garantoudis 2000, 42).

 In association with the literature of mainland Greece, Heptanesian poetry forms a continuum with previously established traditions.
-Heptanesian poetry carries elements from the ancient Greek literature and language; it is associated with Cretan post-medieval poetry (Erotokritos, Voskopoula, Erophili); and finally, it is connected with folk music from the Greek mainland (Garantoudis 2000, 42).
-Under the influence of Greek folk songs, the demotika, Heptanesian poetry is composed in the commonly spoken Greek language of the 19th century, often containing local idioms.
+Heptanesian poetry draws on ancient Greek literature and language; it is associated with Cretan post-medieval poetry (Erotokritos, Voskopoula, Erophili); and finally, it is connected with folk music from the Greek mainland (Garantoudis 2000, 42).
+Under the influence of Greek folk songs, demotika, and Heptanesian poetry, poetry is composed in the commonly spoken Greek of the 19th century, often containing local idioms.
 This language represents the national identity of the rural Greek territories and is first introduced in Heptanesian poetry by Dionysios Solomos (Garantoudis 2000, 46-8).
-The use of the iambic 15-syllable verse is an element that is borrowed from ancient Greek and medieval Cretan traditions; however, in Heptanesian poetry iambic verses are combined with rhyme due to evident Italian influences (Garantoudis 2000, 49-50).
+The use of the iambic 15-syllable verse is borrowed from ancient Greek and medieval Cretan traditions; however, in Heptanesian poetry, iambic verses are combined with rhyme due to evident Italian influences (Garantoudis 2000, 49-50).

 The Free Besieged by Dionysios Solomos

-The Free Besieged belongs the mature phase of Dionysios Solomos.
-His mature phase is defined as the two decades following his arrival in Corfu in 1828, a period when the poet is strongly influenced by his studies on German Romanticism.
-The composition is written in lyric style and describes the situation inside the besieged town of Mesologgi a little before the heroic counter-attack (The Exodus) in April 1826 (Beaton 1996, 71).
-The poet’s source of inspiration is a historical fact taken from the Greek War of Independence.
+The Free Besieged belongs to the mature phase of Dionysios Solomos.
+His mature phase is defined as the two decades following his arrival in Corfu in 1828, a period during which the poet is strongly influenced by his studies of German Romanticism.
+The composition is written in lyric style and describes the situation inside the besieged town of Mesologgi, a little before the heroic counter-attack (The Exodus) in April 1826 (Beaton 1996, 71).
+The poet’s inspiration comes from a historical fact from the Greek War of Independence.

 The Free Besieged follows the general characteristics of Heptanesian poetry noted in the previous section.
 Solomos employs an iambic 15-syllable verse borrowed from folk songs of the Greek mainland and Cretan poetry, which he combines with Italian coupled rhyme: “Άκρα του τάφου σιωπή στον κάμπο βασιλεύει. Λαλεί πουλί, παίρνει σπυρί, κι’ η μάνα το ζηλεύει” (Solomos, The Free Besieged, Ex.1, 2).
-The composition is written in Demotiki and contains popular verbal forms and every-day expression, e.g. “ Λαλεί πουλί, παίρνει σπυρί...”
-(Solomos, The Free Besieged, Ex.1, 2), including words from Ancient Greek “…στα μάτια η μάνα μνέει” (Solomos, The Free Besieged, Ex.1, 3).
+The composition is written in Demotiki and contains popular verbal forms and everyday expressions, e.g. “ Λαλεί πουλί, παίρνει σπυρί…” (Solomos, The Free Besieged, Ex.
+1, 2), including words from Ancient Greek “…στα μάτια η μάνα μνέει” (Solomos, The Free Besieged, Ex.
+1, 3).
 The poem’s theme is the struggle for freedom and the love for one’s homeland, two ideas that mark the Greek War of Independence.

 The Oath by Gerasimos Markoras

 Gerasimos Markoras belongs to the circle of Heptanesian poets who were directly influenced by Dionysios Solomos.
-It is historically attested that both poets were friends and also shared mutual family ties (Politis 2003, 163).
-The Oath not only follows the general trends of Heptanesian poetry discussed in the beginning of this paper, but also copies the style of Dionysios Solomos.
+Historically, both poets were friends and shared family ties (Politis 2003, 163).
+The Oath not only follows the general trends of Heptanesian poetry discussed at the beginning of this paper, but also copies the style of Dionysios Solomos.

 The theme is the love story between two youths and is based on the Heptanesian triptych ‘love-woman-death’, presented in an idealised manner: “Αλοιά, και ποιος θα σε δεχτή και ποιος θα σ’ αγκαλιάση, στα γονικά σου φτάνοντας, διπλόρφανο κοράσι; Ο νέος, που φλόγα σ’ άναψε μεσ’ την καρδιά μεγάλη, Εβγήκε τάχα ζωντανός από την άγρια πάλη;” (Markoras, The Otah, 41-4).

-The story takes place at the periphery of the the Greek War of Independence, and more specifically during the Cretan Revolt of 1866, during which the Arkadi Monastery was torched by the Ottoman armies (Garantoudis 2001, 38).
-The combination of a love story and a patriotic story shows that the theme of the poem not only associates with love for women, but also with love for one’s homeland.
-Furthermore, there is mention to the Christian religion, “Όπου ο σταυρός νικήθηκε του Τούρκου από τ’ αστέρι” (Markoras, The Oath, 6) and a direct statement on another triptych of Heptanesian poetry in verse 54, ‘religion-homeland-love’, “Θρησκεία, Πατρίδα κ’ Έρωτας...” ( Markoras, The Oath, 54).
+The story takes place at the periphery of the Greek War of Independence, specifically during the Cretan Revolt of 1866, when the Arkadi Monastery was torched by Ottoman forces (Garantoudis 2001, 38).
+The combination of a love story and a patriotic story shows that the poem's theme is not only about love for women but also about love for one’s homeland.
+Furthermore, there is mention of the Christian religion, “Όπου ο σταυρός νικήθηκε του Τούρκου από τ’ αστέρι” (Markoras, The Oath, 6) and a direct statement on another triptych of Heptanesian poetry in verse 54, ‘religion-homeland-love’, “Θρησκεία, Πατρίδα κ’ Έρωτας…” ( Markoras, The Oath, 54).

 The poem is written in Demotiki and is enriched with regional vocabulary from the Cretan dialect, e.g. the word “korasi”, which is used instead of “koritsi” (girl).
-The text’s structure follows the style of Dionysios Solomos: the verses consist of typical iambic 15-syllables with coupled rhyme.
+The text’s structure follows the style of Dionysios Solomos: the verses consist of typical iambic 15-syllable lines with coupled rhyme.

-As noted by Beaton (1996, 76), The Oath is likely to be a continuation of the incomplete poem The Cretan, by Dionysios Solomos.
+As noted by Beaton (1996, 76), The Oath is likely a continuation of the incomplete poem The Cretan by Dionysios Solomos.
 In that sense, both poems are probably segments based on the same plot, following a deliberate thematic segmentation, which is characteristic of Heptanesian Romanticism.

 Foteinos (Bright) by Aristotelis Valaoritis

-Aristotelis Valaoritis belongs to the non-Solomic school of Heptanesian poets, which means that he was never directly influenced by Dionysios Solomos (Garantoudis 2000, 39).
+Aristotelis Valaoritis belongs to the non-Solomic school of Heptanesian poets, meaning he was never directly influenced by Dionysios Solomos (Garantoudis 2000, 39).
 Still, he follows the Heptanesian traditions and uses some of the poetic conventions established by his predecessors.

-Foteinos is the only composition by Valaoritis that was never completed, yet, it is an important composition to understand his style.
+Foteinos is the only composition by Valaoritis that was never completed, yet it is an important work for understanding his style.
 The story is based on a true historical event and associates with a local revolt against the Franks (2) at the island of Lefkada during the 14th century (Politis 1996, 165-6); therefore, the poem’s theme is patriotic.

-In relation to his writing style, Valaoritis combines the daily language of his homeland, the Heptanesian Demotiki, with elements from the traditional folk music of mainland Greece.
+In his writing style, Valaoritis combines the everyday language of his homeland, the Heptanesian Demotiki, with elements of traditional folk music from mainland Greece.
 His composition is in iambic 15-syllable verse in paired rhyme: “Τον έζωσαν τα κύματα κ’ έβραζε γύρα-γύρα, μελανιασμένη, ακράτητη η ανθρώπινη πλημμύρα” (Valaoritis, Foteinos, 142-3).
 The use of localised grammatical forms, such as the verbs “εγρούζανε” (were growling) and “αλυχτούσαν” (were barking) in verse 145, attests the use of spoken idioms of the rural Heptanese.

-The Romantic character of the poem is noted in the description of events with the use of similes borrowed from natural phenomena.
+The Romantic character of the poem is evident in the description of events, which uses similes borrowed from natural phenomena.
 In the previously mentioned verses 142-3, the angry Frankish mob that encircles Foteinos is described as a human flood.
-This simile is used to express the protagonist’s perspective and to emphasise his psychological stress as he is being captured.
-The poem’s main theme is the resistance against the homeland’s enemies and negligence of fear of death, which are noted with another simile in verse 140: “κι’ εκείνος μένει ασάλευτος, σα βράχος που προσμένει”.
-Despite his old age, Foteinos is willing to fight against the enemies as this is a fight for justice; therefore, he gets in a dangerous situation with the Frankish mob.
+This simile conveys the protagonist’s perspective and emphasises his psychological stress as he is being captured.
+The poem’s main theme is the resistance against the homeland’s enemies and the fear of death, which is noted with another simile in verse 140: “κι’ εκείνος μένει ασάλευτος, σα βράχος που προσμένει”.
+Despite his old age, Foteinos is willing to fight against the enemies, as this is a fight for justice; therefore, he gets into a dangerous situation with the Frankish mob.

 By contrast to Solomos, who is inspired by German Romanticism, Valoritis follows the French Romantic prototypes; therefore, he focuses on the protagonist’s heroic actions, on scenes of dramatic passion and scenes of severe violence (Garantoudis 2000, 39): “…Εγρούζανε, αλυχτούσαν οι σκύλοι μεσ’ τα πόδια του, και μάτωναν το δόντι εις την σκληρή τη σάρκα του. Και συριγμοί και βρόντοι” (Valaoritis, Foteinos, 145-7).